India issues travel warning on Iraq after Iran attacks

-NEW DELHI (Reuters) - India on Wednesday issued a travel warning asking its citizens to avoid “non-essential” travel to Iraq, hours after Iran launched missile attacks on U.S.-led forces in Iraq.
+NEW DELHI, Jan 8 (Reuters) - India on Wednesday issued a travel warning asking its citizens to avoid “non-essential” travel to Iraq, hours after Iran launched missile attacks on U.S.-led forces in Iraq.

 Iran’s attack came in retaliation for a U.S. drone strike on an Iranian commander whose killing has raised fears of a war in the Middle East.